zodnrk/handout/handout.md

 The fantastic merging capabilities introduced with Git enable programmers to easily unify their working copies without overwriting each others changes.
 This outstanding feature made Git the most popular VCS today.
-Still, every programmer has its own version, but Git simplifies merging these versions into a new, combined one.
+Still, every programmer has their own version, but Git simplifies merging these versions into a new, combined one.

 ## Branching Model
-Apart of the very source of truth, the `main` (or `master`) branch, Git allows to have some diverging source trees called branches.
+Apart from the very source of truth, the `main` (or `master`) branch, Git allows to have some diverging source trees called branches.
 Branches allow to make and test some changes, without modifying the main code.
 A branch can be imagined as if it would be a completely separated copy of the code.